RekerLab/DeepDelta/Model_Evaluation/README.md

 #### RF-LGBM-Control-5x10CV-SaveModels-ExtPreds.py
 Code to run 5x10 fold cross validation, generate and save trained models, and run external test set predictions for the Random Forest and LightGBM models.

-#### LGBMDelta5x10CV.py
-Code to run 5x10 fold cross validation and save the LightGBM delta models.

-#### LGBMDeltaExtPreds.py
+#### LGBM-Delta-5x10CV-SaveModels-ExtPreds.py
-Code to run external test set predictions for the LightGBM delta models from saved models.
+Code to run 5x10 fold cross validation, generate and save trained models, and run external test set predictions for the LightGBM delta models.

 #### ChemSimilarityVsPredictions.py
 Code to compare the chemical similarity of pairs to the delta values and predictive error of the pairs.